panchiniak/baremetal/README.md

 *  Ubuntu 22.04.2 LTS. (as guest and host)
 *  MacOS Big Sur vs. 11.6 (as host)

-If this is not your OS and you still want to use Baremetal Vagrant/Ansible Infrastructure and Applications Handler, please consider creating a PR with the changes needed for running it at your OS.
+If this is not your OS and you still want to use BH, please consider creating a PR with the changes needed for running it at your OS.

 ## Install Software Requirements

-Make `install.sh` file executable and run it passing your user name as argument:
+Run `install.sh` passing your user name as argument:

 `whoami | sudo xargs ./install.sh`

-This will be used to allow Ansible to access the host machine with no need of typing your password.
+This will be used for allowing Ansible to access the host machine with no need of typing your password.

 ## Custom variables